-On the rocky spur overlooking the town of Varallo at the end of the fifteenth century, the Franciscan friar Bernardino Caimi dreamed of building a small Holy Land reproducing the main landmarks of Jerusalem linked to the life of Christ and reminding through them, starting from the year 1486, with simple images, paintings or statues, the events that occurred there.
+On the rocky spur overlooking the town of Varallo, at the end of the fifteenth century the Franciscan friar Bernardino Caimi designed a small Holy Land.
+He built simple, rural edifices, meant to re-create the main landmarks of Jerusalem linked to the life of Christ and to evoke the events occured in those places, with images, paintings or statues made since 1486.

-The Sacred Mount is also a park-garden, like a great rural Way of the Cross that climbs up the hill, but at the same time it has the appearance of an ancient fortified city built on a rocky hill, with its walls, the monumental entrance door, the two squares, the civil and religious ones resembling those of Jerusalem, palaces with arcades and columns, actual palaces and squares, inhabited, however, by statues and paintings, created between the seventeenth and eighteenth centuries.
-The Sacred Mount represents at the same time a sacred tale, theater, art, architecture, garden and a forest.
+The Sacro Monte is also a park-garden, a great rural Way of the Cross climbing up the hill.
+At the same time, it has the appearance of an ancient fortified city built on a rocky hill, with walls, monumental gates, two squares - civic and religious -, porticoed palaces and piazzas, inhabited by statues and painted characters.
+The Sacro Monte is theater, art, architecture, garden and forest.

 Map of the Sacro Monte